 Where to get help

-Peer Learning Advisers (PLAs) and Student Learning lecturers can help you with assignment and study related questions.
-No need to make an appointment, just drop-in during advertised times.
-To check drop-in times and locations, visit:
+Peer Learning Advisers (PLAs) can help you with assessment and study related questions.
+Just drop-in during advertised times: